google/triggerator/README.md

 https://console.cloud.google.com/security/iap and add a member with 'IAP-secured Web App User' role.
 If you installed app with setup.sh script  it's already done for you, but you need to add members for all other users.
 You can allow access for everyone by adding "allUsers" or "allAuthenticatedUsers" as a member with the IAP role, but obviously it's not recommended from security point of view.

 Another thing that makes the application to depend on Google Cloud services is the usage of Cloud Scheduler.
 Backend creates Cloud Scheduler jobs for automated engine execution.
 Please note that in that cases when the backend is being called by Scheduler requests are bypassing IAP.

+### Where is the data
+The application does not use any database.
+Instead all data is kept in Google Spreadsheets.
+During installation you create a so-called master spreadsheet (its id is put into `app.yaml` as an environment variable available to the backend in runtime).
+Then when you create a new application (or configuration) effectively you create a new spreadsheet, which id is put into the master spreadsheet.
+That's it.

 ## License